Law Offices of Rajiv S. Khanna, P.C.

 (c) IELTS: 6.5 overall with a spoken band score of 7.0.

 Certain applicants may be exempt from the English language proficiency requirement if they meet all of the following criteria:

 a) Country of professional education was Australia, Canada (except Quebec), Ireland, New Zealand, the United Kingdom or the United States (countries not specifically enumerated do not qualify for this exemption);

 c) Language of textbooks was English.

-The petitioner should complete and submit following documents.
+The petitioner should complete and submit following documents:

-Note that the second step can be filed only if the cut off dates (visa numbers availability) for the country of birth of the applicant or his/her spouse for the category under which the petition is filed are current or have reached the priority date of the applicant.
-Most of such cases may qualify under employment third preference category.
+Applicants have to go through CP if they are outside the United States.
+This process involves a brief interview at the U.S. consulate in their home country, and is usually completed within six to nine months of the priority date (date when the I-140 petition is received at USCIS) becoming current as per the Visa Bulletin.
+Note that the second step can be filed only if the cut-off dates (visa numbers availability) for the applicant’s (or applicant’s spouse’s) country of birth for the category under which the petition is filed are current or have reached the priority date of the applicant.
+Most of these cases may qualify under employment third preference category.

-You can review the current dates on our web site at through the visa bulletin.
-Review the dates in the Visa Bulletin under Employment Based Categories, category three for the specific country in which either the nurse or his/her spouse was born.
-You can also read further about the concept of Priority Dates in the Visa Bulletin: Feel free to contact us if any clarifications or further information should be needed.
+You can review the current dates on our website through this Visa Bulletin link.
+Review the dates in the Visa Bulletin under employment-based third preference category for the specific country where either the nurse or his/her spouse was born.
+You can also read further about the concept of Priority Dates in the Visa Bulletin.
+Feel free to contact us if any clarifications or further information are needed.